MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 The important rules to respect here are:

 - The default zone of the SharePoint web application must have Windows authentication enabled.
 This is required for the Search crawler.
-- SharePoint URL that will use AAD OIDC federation must be configured with HTTPS.
+- The SharePoint URL that will use AAD OIDC federation must be configured with HTTPS.

 There are two possible configurations: